Del Mar International Composers Symposium

 Eligibility and Application Instructions:

-The DMICS 2022 composition student program (August 1-14) is open to all composers, aged 18 and above, who identify as student or emerging composers.
+The DMICS 2023 composition student program (July 31–August 14) is open to all composers, aged 18 and above, who identify as student or emerging composers.

 To apply, submit your materials via the online application.
 Please send two representative scores in PDF format, preferably demonstrating familiarity with chamber music and/or vocal writing.
-Your scores need not fit the instrumentation available at DMICS 2022 (string quartet, voice(s) and piano, or mixed chamber ensemble).
+Your scores need not fit the instrumentation available at DMICS 2023 (piano trio, voice(s) and piano, or mixed chamber ensemble).
 However, if you wish to submit a work in progress, or a work you would be interested in revising and recording during the program, you may do so, as long as the piece fits a subset of the DMICS instrumentation.
 Instrumental solos, art songs, and chamber pieces are all acceptable.

 You must also submit recordings of each submitted score.
 MIDI realizations are acceptable, especially in the case of works in progress.
 In the online application, you have the option to upload an MP3 file, or submit a link to a streaming service or file hosting service (Dropbox, Google Drive, etc.).